 The 2020 Credit Agreement requires the Company to make prepayments on the Term Loan B in connection with certain asset sales, receipts of insurance proceeds, incurrences of certain indebtedness and annual excess cash flow (in each case, subject to certain customary exceptions).
-At December 31, 2023, current maturities of long-term debt in the accompanying Consolidated Balance Sheets included \$91.0 million of principal on the Term Loan B relating to the mandatory prepayment provision of the 2020 Credit Agreement in respect of annual excess cash flow, which was due by the first week of April 2024 and paid in February 2024.
-In addition to the mandatory prepayment discussed above, the Company made voluntary, early prepayments totaling \$150.0 million of the Term Loan B during 2024.
-During the first quarter of 2025, the Company voluntarily repaid the remaining \$121.9 million outstanding balance of the Term Loan B.
+At December 31, 2023 and 2022, current maturities of long-term debt in the accompanying Consolidated Balance Sheets included \$91.0 million and \$44.0 million, respectively, of principal on the Term Loan B, relating to the mandatory prepayment provision of the 2020 Credit Agreement in respect of annual excess cash flow.
+The \$91.0 million principal prepayment, which was due by the first week of April 2024, was paid in February 2024, and the \$44.0 million principal prepayment was made in April 2023.
+After the February 2024 prepayment, the Company still has significant cash available, which is anticipated to be used for further debt reduction in conjunction with the expected refinancing.

 Borrowings under the 2020 Credit Agreement bear interest at variable rates, which have increased since the latter part of 2022 due to changes in market conditions that resulted in increases in the Secured Overnight Financing Rate ("SOFR") (and the London Interbank Offered Rate ("LIBOR") prior to the transition to SOFR), in the case of the Term Loan B, and the administrative agent's prime lending rate, in the case of the Revolver.
 Effective May 2, 2023, the 2020 Credit Agreement was amended to transition the Company's original LIBOR option in respect of the Term Loan B to Adjusted Term SOFR.
-The average borrowing rates on the Term Loan B and the Revolver for the year ended December 31, 2024 were approximately 10.0% and 11.8%, respectively.
-At December 31, 2024, the borrowing rates on the Term Loan B and the Revolver were 9.2% and 10.8%, respectively.
+The average borrowing rates on the Term Loan B and the Revolver for the year ended December 31, 2023 were approximately 10.1% and 11.8%, respectively.
+At December 31, 2023, the borrowing rates on the Term Loan B and the Revolver were 10.2% and 12.3%, respectively.
 For more information regarding the terms of our 2020 Credit Agreement, refer to Note 7 of the Notes to Consolidated Financial Statements.